Codecademy/docs/content/mysql/concepts/built-in-functions/built-in-functions.md

 ---
-Title: 'Built-in Functions'
+Title: 'Built in Functions'
-Description: 'Built-in functions are predefined functions that can be used to perform operations on data at any time.'
+Description: 'Built in functions are predefined functions that can be used to perform operations on data at any time.'
 Subjects:
   - 'Code Foundations'
   - 'Data Science'